-from The Open University
+The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

 Introduction to bookkeeping and accountingLearn about the essential numerical skills required for accounting and bookkeeping.
 This free...
 Try: Introduction to bookkeeping and accounting now

-On successful completion of this unit, you should be able to:
+After studying this course, you should be able to:

-- provide a range of definitions of corporate governance;
+- provide a range of definitions of corporate governance

-- identify issues usually addressed by corporate governance structures;
+- identify issues usually addressed by corporate governance structures

-- summarise recent scandals and abuses and the regulatory reaction;
+- summarise recent scandals and abuses and the regulatory reaction

 - identify the other drivers of corporate governance, such as capital markets, shareholders and rating agencies.

 - Learning outcomes